jgkamat/buzzmobile/README.md

 Running
 -------

-A list of available nodes and an overview of the architecture is available [here](https://docs.google.com/drawings/d/1Lryui91lSutyC1TQhDmWI3JqDfefNB9E9RoSaBPHhcE/edit?usp=sharing).

 To start running, you must first run `catkin_make` from the `~/catkin_ws` dir.
 If there aren't any issues with the build, you can run `roscore` to start the